 Weeklong field exercise at a major volcanic center in the western United States; field-based interpretation and analysis of volcanic and related rocks.Classroom discussion focuses on the processes responsible for volcanism.
 Deposit for expenses is required.
 Recommended background: Prior completion or concurrent enrollment in GEOL 2112 and GEOL 3118.

 Basic plate tectonic processes and features; the plate tectonic paradigm in historical evolutionary framework.
 Students present an original research project orally and in writing.
 Prerequisite: GEOL 2122.
 Laboratory fee.

-Lecture and laboratory.
 Introduction to sedimentation and stratigraphy; origin and classification of sediments and sedimentary rocks; introduction to clastic and carbonate depositional environments and stratigraphic principles.
-Prerequisite: GEOL 1002, GEOL 2111.
-Laboratory fee.
+Prerequisites: GEOL 1001, or GEOL 1002, or GEOL 1005.

 GEOL 3131.
 Global Climate Change.
 3 Credits.